kkarrwrites/kkarrwrites/README.md

 - Currently, I'm working on:
   - An Astro and Tailwind CSS project for [Luna Station Quarterly](https://github.com/jenniferlynparsons/lunastationquarterly).
-- In the past, I've completed various projects viewable on my [portfolio](https://kkarrwrites.carrd.co/).
+- In the past, I've worked on various projects viewable on my [portfolio](https://kkarrwrites.carrd.co/).

 ## 📚 Education